 It’s important to remember that hydroponics is a broad term.
 You can apply this word to a warehouse churning out 1,000 heads of lettuce a day via nutrient film technique as well to a single plant sitting in a bucket of nutrient solution.

-Each hydroponic method deserves an in-depth explanation, but this breakdown of the top six hydroponic systems will get you started.
+Each hydroponic system deserves an in-depth explanation, but this breakdown of the top six hydroponic systems will get you started.

 Perhaps the simplest hydroponic setup, deep water culture is often the best choice for beginner hydroponic growers.
+The plants are planted in a net pot or cup hanging from a layer with roots sinking in liquid nutrient solutions.
 This method involves suspending plants in an oxygenated nutrient solution.

-To get started with DWC, all you need is a reservoir to hold a nutrient solution, an air pump, net pots, media, and a way to suspend your plants, such as styrofoam rafts or a PVC tray.
+To get started with Deep Water Culture, all you need is a reservoir to hold a nutrient solution, an air pump, net pots, media, and a way to suspend your plants, such as styrofoam rafts or a PVC tray.

 When the reservoir is filled, plants receive nutrients, and when it’s empty, roots receive oxygen.
 By using a timer to move the solution, the ebb and flow system is fairly easy to manage.

-In this hydoponic, plant roots continuously sit in a flowing nutrient solution.
+In this hydroponic grow system, plant roots continuously sit in a flowing nutrient solution.
 Since the roots are in contact with air as well as the solution, you don’t have to worry about providing aeration.

 One common setup is placing plants in slightly slanted PVC pipes and pumping nutrient solution to the raised end of the pipes.
 Gravity pulls the solution down the pipes, past the plant roots, and back to a storage reservoir, where the process can start all over.